LinuxForHealth/nlp-insights/docs/user/http_endpoints.md

 * [Derive new resources with QuickUMLS](../examples/quickumls/derive_new_resources.md)
 * [Enrich resources with QuickUmls](../examples/quickumls/enrich.md)

-### Experimental support for non-bundle resources
+### Discover Insights and non-bundle resources

-If the discoverInsights API is called with a FHIR resource that is *Not* a bundle, then the returned data depends on the input type:
+If the discoverInsights API is called with a FHIR resource that is *not* a bundle, then the returned data depends on the input type:

  Body Type | Returns
  --- | ---